CanCOTS 2025

 Satellite workshop

 A satellite workshop for college instructors on simulation-based inference will take place on Tuesday, June 10th.
 The focus is on the Probability and Statistics course offered in the pre-university degree in Natural sciences, Sciences and arts, and Science, Computer Science and Mathematics, among others.
 The day will include a two hours session in the morning.
 Participants will then collaboratively work on a project of their choice in small group to bring something home.
-Examples include
+The four working groups are

 - incorporation of large thematic datasets